skanga/JarGet/README.md

 ## Configuration

-You can configure JarGet using system properties (`-D`) or environment variables:
+You can configure JarGet using system properties (`-D`) or environment variables.
+Both will work and environment variables will be used if both are provided.
+Here are the properties that can be configured

 ### Log Level
 ```bash